Isotopic analysis by nuclear magnetic resonance: An example 2H-SNIF-NMR Spectrum

 Ethanol molecules obtained after complete fermentation of the sugar coexists with 3 naturally monodeuterated isotopomers (CH2D-CH2-OH, CH3-CHDOH and-CH3-CH2OD).
 Their presence can then be quantified with relative precision.

-On the following 2H-NMR spectrum (Figure 8), a peak corresponds to one of the three observed isotopomers of ethanol.
+In the presented 2H-NMR spectrum, peaks correspond to one of the three observed isotopomers of ethanol.

 In the AOAC official method, the ratios of (D/H)CH3 and (D/H)CH2 are calculated by comparison with an Internal standard, tetramethylurea (TMU), with a certified (D/H) value.